Monitor sites with Gatus, automated with Ansible

 Gatus Configuration

-The example configuration for Gatus is just a snippet of what can be done with this software.
+The example configuration for Gatus is just a snippet of what can be done with this software, so change the values where necessary.
 For a broader view, I’d suggest browsing their docs.

 Best practice dictates that you shouldn’t commit tokens to source code.
 Personally, leaking credentials for these alert endpoints is a minor inconvenience at best.
 Please make an informed decision on your threat level to obscure these tokens or not.